panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // => true
 ```

-How would it be possible to code asynchornous operations, while still keeping the readability of synchronous code?
+How to code asynchornous operations, while still keeping the readability of synchronous code?

-What about still returning from `getListDelayed()` the list of persons,
+What about still returning from `getListDelayed()` the *kind-of list of persons*?

+This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then *a kind-of boolean value* is returned.

 ## 2. What is a promise